phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 The Kubernetes abstractions can be divided into following four major categories

-* Compute Abstractions - All the abstractions related running a computing unit.
+* Compute Abstractions - All the abstractions related to running a computing unit.
 Ex : Container, Pod etc.

 * Network Abstractions - All the abstractions related to expose the computing units on network ex: Container Port, Service etc.